-Nearby, the diverse trail system of Woodstock’s Marsh-Billings Rockefeller National Park is an excellent example.
+Nearby, the diverse trail system of Woodstock’s Mount Tom and the Marsh-Billings Rockefeller National Park is an excellent example.
 Although there are many hiking opportunities available in the hundreds of forested acres that comprise this park, one of the most popular is a relatively easy walk to the summits of South Peak and Mt.
 Tom.
 The popularity of this three to four mile hike is largely because you can easily begin the walk from Woodstock village.

 Mount Tom is an easy walk from downtown.

 Woodstock’s Mount Tom trail is a short walk trom the Woodstock green.
 Cross westbound Route 4 where Mountain Ave. leads through the historic covered Middle Bridge.
 Proceed about 3 tenths of a mile along Mountain Ave., past River Road, to Faulkner Park, a small grassy square on the right.
 Follow any path through Faulkner Park to the back of the park, where you can pick up the trail to Mt.
 Tom.
 Although directly uphill, the trail winds up in a series of switchbacks at a gentle grade.
 Benches are periodically located at the side of the trail.
 The first overview is at South Peak.
 From here to the summit of Mt.
 Tom, the trail gets a bit easier.
 You can press on for another mile or so to the summit of Mt.
 Tom, or be satisfied with the view from South Peak.
 It’s worth the effort in any case.